lvh/lvh.github.io/posts/supersingular-isogeny-diffie-hellman-101.md

 provide quantum speedup or are even real quantum computers at all; there is no discussion that they are not *universal* quantum computers.
 Specifically, they only claim to solve one particular problem called quantum annealing.
-The 1000 qubit D-Wave 2X can not factor RSA moduli of ~512 bits or solve discrete logs on curves of ~120 bits.
+The 1000 qubit D-Wave 2X cannot factor RSA moduli of ~512 bits or solve discrete logs on curves of ~120 bits.

 The systems at risk implement asymmetric encryption, signatures, and